solvialab/infragate-landing/docs/guide.md

 3. **Save**
 4. Assign this role to users who should have platform admin access

 Infragate checks for `admin` in the `realm_access.roles` array of the JWT.
-Users without this role are regular users â€” they can deploy clusters but cannot access the admin panel.
+Users without this role are regular users — they can deploy clusters but cannot access the admin panel.

 #### 9B.4 Verify token structure